schriftgestalt/GlyphsSDK/Python Templates/Reporter/README.md

 #### drawPreview()

-Use this function to replace Glyph.app’s default drawing method for glyphs in the preview panel.
+Use this method to replace Glyph.app’s default drawing method for glyphs in the preview panel.

 You must implement `drawBackgroundForInactiveLayers()` first and implement `drawPreview()` only as a deviation from `drawBackgroundForInactiveLayers()`.